 View photos of what we’ve been up to in the gallery…

-A key recommendation of the Halcrow report was that watercourses should be regularly maintained.
+A key recommendation of the Halcrow report following the 2007 flooding was that watercourses should be regularly maintained.

-The watercourse volunteers has worked hard to make sure the town and its watercourses are cared for, that ditches and dykes are fit for purpose and that we have an environment we can be proud of knowing that we have done our best to help reduce the risk of flooding.
+The watercourse volunteers worked hard after the 2013 flooding to make sure the town and its watercourses were cleared of debris so that ditches and dykes were fit for purpose and that we have an environment we can be proud of knowing that we have done our best to help reduce the risk of flooding.

-We’re hugely grateful for all the many hours of hard work that’ve been put in so far and to the lovely volunteers who’re bringing us refreshments too.
+We’re hugely grateful for all the many hours of hard work by the lovely volunteers including residents who brought refreshments for the volunteers.

-- you may be working on private property so it’s necessary to find out who are the riparian owners and gain their permission well in advance
+- it’s necessary to find out who are the riparian owners and gain their permission well in advance

 - advise the riparian owners that you will be using SFF tools, gloves and equipment